History of the Episcopal Diocese of Louisiana

 Bishop Charles Jenkins (1998‐2010) tried immediately to revitalize the diocese’s sense of mission with, he thought, mixed success.
 Everyone is for mission in theory, but many are not willing to change habits, attitudes, and financial commitments to enable it.
 Then, in August 2005, Hurricane Katrina devastated the Gulf Coast, followed the next month by Hurricane Rita.
 The storms unveiled the poverty and racism that afflict south Louisiana, resulting in what Bishop Jenkins described as a conversion.
 He began to work for social justice, for close inter‐racial cooperation, for initiatives that specifically targeted the needy, and for a recovery that would result not just in a restored community but in a better one.
 With help from Episcopal Relief and Development, monetary contributions from everywhere, and nearly 10,000 volunteers, the diocese embarked on helping ministries of unprecedented scope.

 Bishop Morris Thompson (2010- ) was consecrated as the eleventh bishop of our diocese on May 8, 2010.
-He came from the Diocese of Lexington with a pastoral background, and we have been eager to start our walk with him.
+He came from the Diocese of Lexington with a pastoral background.

 Copyright ©2022 | The Diocese of the Episcopal Church of Louisiana